SP-Packages/copyrc/README.md

 }
 ```

-If no --config option is provided, copyrc will look for .copyrc.json in the project root by default.
+If no --config option is provided, copyrc will look for `copyrc.json` or `.copyrc.json` in the project root by default.

 ## **🚀 CLI Usage**